yanivle/yanivle.github.io/_posts/2020-04-10-spatial-partitions.md

 While the green line separates the points more evenly (so is better according to criteria #1), according to criteria #2, the blue line is better.
 Indeed, if we are trying to find the nearest neighbor for a point with a similar distribution to that of the original set of points, e.g. the red target point, we are likely to need to check both sides of the green hyperplane, whereas we are likely to only need to check one side of the blue hyperplane.

 #### Degrees of Freedom
-When choosing the hyperplanes there are two things we are actually choosing:
+When choosing axis-aligned hyperplanes there are two things we are actually choosing:
 1. Which axis the hyperplane will be perpendicular to ($$X$$, $$Y$$, or $$Z$$)?
 2. What is the point of intersection of the hyperplane and that perpendicular axis?